Latest

 This means employers must:

-• Provide reasonable accommodation to remove workplace barriers
+• provide reasonable accommodation

-• Support employees through open, confidential conversations
+• support employees through open, confidential conversations

 The Irish Human Rights and Equality Commission (IHREC) provides guidance to help employers meet these obligations.